How helpful was this page?

 Researcher > Explore

-Alexandria's Explore is a visually engaging, graphical interface that uses large, clickable icons to locate items in your collection.
+Alexandria's Explore is a visually engaging, graphical interface that uses large, clickable icons to locate items or resources in your collection.
 The Explore interface is especially helpful for those who can't read or write fluently and find text-based searches difficult (or impossible) to use—simply click a button to perform a search!
+It's perfect for separating your catalog into Collections.
 Additionally, the entire visual interface can be completely customized and used a number of different ways to meet the needs of your library.
 This includes changing the

 There are two ways to search using Explore: